shutas/dreamDO/exampleSite/content/english/about-us/_index.md

 ### Lilica Kurata
 **Chief Financial Officer** <br/>
 Lilica Kurata oversees finance and investments at DreamDO Career.
-Lilica holds a M.Sc. in Finance from the University of Edinburgh and a B.A. in Management Studies at the University of Leicester, and she has professional experience in business strategy consulting.<br/><br/><br/>
+Lilica holds a M.Sc. in Finance from the University of Edinburgh and a B.A. in Management Studies from the University of Leicester, and she has professional experience in business strategy consulting.<br/><br/><br/>

 ### Momoko Sato
 **Chief Operating Officer** <br/>